Self-sabotage is the one thing that will destroy your chances of having the relationships, confidence, happiness, success, and life that you want.

 Here are just a few of the traits I had when self-sabotage was a way of life:

 - Procrastination.
 If I failed, I could blame it on the fact that I procrastinated.
-It was so much easier to do that than to not procrastinate, give it my all and experience the pain of inevitable failure.
-At least with procrastination, I had an emotional airbag (that had holes all over it).
+It was so much easier to do that than to not procrastinate, give it my all, and experience the pain of inevitable failure.
+At least with procrastination, I had an insurance policy on failure.

 - Making every Monday/start of the week all about how it was going to be the start of “a new me.”
 A few minutes into a new Monday, I would inevitably f*ck up.
 So, I would delay my goals to the following Monday (my perfectionism would never allow mid-week evolution).

 - Addiction.
-Although I’ve never been addicted to substances, I desperately needed a 12-step program for the addiction that I had to my “I am not and will never be enough,” thoughts.
+Although I’ve never been addicted to substances, I was addicted to the “I am not and will never be enough” thoughts.
 Self-sabotage is not an action as much as it is a habit.
 It’s a process that over time, will pine you against your own thoughts, fears, impulses, and self, AS it simultaneously erodes any pride and backbone you have left.
-Your life then becomes all about trying to fix your mistakes by making even more bad decisions.
-Excuses will always be an addict’s best friend.

 - Laser focus on the past/future.
-All I did was either rehash the past or rehearse the future.
+All I did was either live in the past or fantasize about the future.
 This disallowed me from ever living in the present moment.

 - GOSSIP, pathological lying, and exaggerations.
 Lying, gossiping, and exaggerating are three forms of escapism.
-I engaged in all of them because they served the double purpose of that short-term-ego-inflation-feeling-significant-for-a-hot-minute escape as well as the long-term affirmation that I deserved the pain that would always, boomerang right back to me for engaging in terrible behavior.
+I engaged in all of them because they served the double purpose of escapism, as well as the long-term affirmation that I deserved the pain that would always, boomerang right back to me for engaging in terrible behavior.

 - REPELLENT.
 If you self-sabotage, know this: you’re driving people away.
 I used to feel so inadequate and be so scared of failure that I would push people away by being overly critical, gossiping, lying and just being an all-around negative person.
 I’d do so much for other people on a superficial level (because I couldn’t connect emotionally), but it was never enough to override my ENERGY.
 I basically kept stirring the sh*t in the toilet and then cried because the bathroom smelled worse as a result.